codingadventurestoday/Nutrition_For_All/README.md

 The final phases will be focused around incorporating videos to help users take the infomation and blend into their lives

 Early Phase Projects:
-- Create a calculator for determining an individual's Basal Metabolic Rate
+- Create a calculator for determining an individual's Basal Metabolic Rate ##Update created in Metabolic.py
-- Create a calculator for determining an individual's suggested Caloric intake to reach their goal
+- Create a calculator for determining an individual's suggested Caloric intake to reach their goal ##Update created in Metabolic.py
 - Ultitze Caloric Intake calculator to provide rough guidelines around macro gram intake
 - Translation of macro intake guideline to portion sizes
 - Create a recipe generator which takes inputs of food by the user and provides suggested meals to make